blaybubbles/OSMCityEngine-for-WebGL/README.md

 ## Features

-- **WebGL Rendering:** We've adapted the OSM City Engine to utilize WebGL for rendering, making it suitable for web-based applications and interactive 3D visualization on modern browsers.
+- **WebGL Rendering:** I've adapted the OSM City Engine to utilize WebGL for rendering, making it suitable for web-based applications and interactive 3D visualization on modern browsers.

-- **Bug Fixes:** We've addressed known issues and fixed bugs in the original project to ensure smoother performance and a more reliable user experience.
+- **Bug Fixes:** I've addressed known issues and fixed bugs in the original project to ensure smoother performance and a more reliable user experience.

 - **File Recovery:** Some essential files were missing in the original project.
-We've located and restored these files to ensure the project's functionality.
+I've located and restored these files to ensure the project's functionality.

 ## Getting Started